The penultimate conditional syntax

 feature works.

 The appeal for me is that it replaces a bunch of ad-hoc syntax and complicated rules with a few relatively simple orthogonal parts.
-It’s partly a reaction against the increasing complexity discussed by Yoshua Wuyts the other week, and the way that the various proposals to make the syntax more uniform turn out to conflict with each other because of the non-uniform starting point and ad-hoc growth.
+It’s partly a reaction against the increasing complexity discussed by Yoshua Wuyts the other week, and the way that the various proposals to make Rust’s syntax more uniform turn out to conflict with each other because of the non-uniform starting point and ad-hoc growth.

 But as I wrote in my notes, it’s true that syntax can be too uniform.
 There are reasons Lisp and Tcl are less popular!
 I dunno where this idea lands, but it’s worth playing around to find out.